Skip to main content

 There is asbestos in my home, what can I do?

-The Asbestos Safety and Eradication Agency is the best place to find this information, they discuss:
+The Asbestos Safety and Eradication Agency is the best place to find this information:

-If sealed e.g. painted, it is at least contained but it should be looked at by an expert e.g. L&D Consulting.
+• If sealed (e.g. painted) then it is at least contained, but it should be looked at by an expert (e.g. L&D Consulting.)

-Everyone has a duty under common law and public health laws to take reasonable care not to cause harm to another person.
-This includes preventing the release of airborne asbestos fibres.’
+• Everyone has a duty under common and public health laws to take reasonable care not to cause harm to another person.
+This includes preventing the release of airborne asbestos fibres.

 My asbestos fence has been damaged, what do I do?

-Any issue with asbestos in your property is a civil issue please see below information on what you can do next:
+Any issue with asbestos in your property is a matter of civil law.
+Please see below information on what you can do next:

 My asbestos roof has been damaged, what do I do?